-I am an Assistant Research Professor at the Duke University Social Science Research Institute and a Senior Fellow at the Center for the Study of Aging and Human Development at the Duke University Medical Center.
+I am an Assistant Professor at Duke University School of Medicine and Social Science Research Institute and a Senior Fellow at the Center for the Study of Aging and Human Development at the Duke University Medical Center.

 I work at the intersection of genetics, the social and behavioral sciences, and public health.
 My work brings together discoveries from the cutting edge of genome science and longitudinal data from population-based cohorts to identify mechanisms that cause accelerated health decline in older age.
 I take a life-span approach that encompasses research on cohorts of children, young and middle-aged adults, and older adults.
 My goal is is to understand why socioeconomically disadvantaged populations suffer increased morbidity in older age and earlier mortality, and to devise strategies for intervention to mitigate these health inequalities.